 As previously announced, Harvard will require COVID vaccination for all students who will be on campus this fall.
 As we work to reach the high levels of vaccination needed to protect our community, we are now extending that vaccination requirement to all Harvard community members, including faculty, staff, and researchers, who will have any on-campus presence.
 Exceptions will be provided for medical or religious reasons.
 Note that unvaccinated individuals may be subject to additional public health measures (such as additional masking requirements and/or additional testing) above and beyond what is required of vaccinated individuals.
 Updates and information regarding the University’s vaccine requirement can be found at the University’s vaccine webpage, and additional details will be added when available.

-Community members are advised to complete their vaccination as soon as possible and submit verification of vaccination to HUHS by July 15.
+Community members are advised to complete their vaccination as soon as possible and submit verification of vaccination to HUHS as soon as possible.
 Any community member who is already vaccinated and has not yet submitted verification of vaccination to HUHS should submit this information immediately because these data will inform additional policy decisions.
-You can submit a copy of your vaccination card via email to email@example.com or use one of the encrypted options described on the University’s Verify your Vaccine webpage.
+You can submit a copy of your vaccination card to the HUHS vaccination portal by following the detailed instructions on the University’s Verify your Vaccine webpage.
 Persons who have been vaccinated by HUHS do not need to submit such documentation, which is already on file there.
 HUHS keeps individual medical information secure and confidential.

 Q: Do I tell my manager that I am vaccinated?
 Or that I am not vaccinated?

 You are not required to tell your manager your vaccination status.
-However, HUHS requests that you send a clear copy of your completed vaccination card to firstname.lastname@example.org.
+However, HUHS requests that you ubmit a copy of your vaccination card to the HUHS vaccination portal by following the detailed instructions on the University’s Verify your Vaccine webpage.
 HUHS keeps this information secure and confidential.
 Sharing that you have been vaccinated will help the University understand the level of protection in our community to make decisions about future policies and protocols.
 For the most up to date guidance vaccine status questions, please visit the Harvard HR FAQs on returning to campus.